lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

 The data structure that enables this is a generalisation of term trees.
 Just as in terms, nodes correspond to operations and have children subterms that correspond to the arguments of the operation.
-However, the data structure is persistent: when applying a rewrite, existing terms are never removed and thus information in the data structure is never lost.
-Instead, the new term introduced by a term rewrite is added to the data structure while the term that was matched remains unchanged.
-To record that both terms are equivalent, we extend the data structure we employ to also store equivalence classes of nodes, typically implemented as Union-Find data structures @Galler1964 @Cormen2009.
+To record that a new term obtained through a rewrite is equivalent to an existing subterm, we extend the data structure we employ to also store equivalence classes of nodes, typically implemented as Union-Find data structures @Galler1964 @Cormen2009.
 If we for instance applied the rewrite $x * 2 \mapsto x + x$ to the term above,